hashicorp/terraform-provider-aws/website/docs/r/codepipeline_custom_action_type.html.markdown

 * `revision_url_template` - (Optional) The URL returned to the AWS CodePipeline console that contains a link to the page where customers can update or change the configuration of the external action.
 * `third_party_configuration_url` - (Optional) The URL of a sign-up page where users can sign up for an external service and perform initial configuration of the action provided by that service.

+* `tags` - (Optional) Map of tags to assign to this resource.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `version` - (Required) The version identifier of the custom action.

 ## Attribute Reference